2

 House of representatives

-The House of Representatives, also known as the lower house, currently has 151 members.
-Redistributions of federal electoral divisions means that the House of Representatives will return to having 150 members after the upcoming federal election.
+The House of Representatives, also known as the lower house, currently has 151 members (although it will have 150 members after the next election).
 Each member represents an electorate, and the number of electorates in a state is proportional to its population.
 General elections are held every three years, giving voters the chance to elect representatives for their local areas.

 The party (or coalition of parties) with at least 76 members in the House of Representatives forms the government.
 Most bills are introduced and debated in this house before moving to the Senate for further review.